-From its straightforward controls, to its aggressively-bolstered front seats, reviewers say that the FR-S envelopes the driver in a cockpit that’s focused on the task at hand.
-The FR-S’ small back seat and trunk make it more practical than the Mazda Miata and Nissan 370Z, but the FR-S isn’t nearly as spacious as rivals like the Dodge Challenger.
+From its straightforward controls to its aggressively bolstered front seats, reviewers say that the 2013 Scion FR-S envelopes the driver in a cockpit that’s focused on the task at hand.
+The FR-S’ back seat and trunk make it more practical than the Mazda Miata and Nissan 370Z, but the FR-S isn’t nearly as spacious as rivals like the Dodge Challenger.

 - "The FR-S' cabin is a highly commendable driver's domain that's all about athletic ergonomics.
 It's plain and simple, with black plastic trim and leather and a few red inserts on nearly all surfaces." -- Motor Trend